lmsimp/bioc-pRoloc-hyperLOPIT-workflow/bioc-workflow.md

 predict the class labels of the protein profiles on the test partition.
-Observed and expected classication results can be compared, and then used to assess how well a given model works by getting an estimate of the classiers ability to achieve a good generalisation i.e. that is given an unknown example predict its class label with high accuracy.
+Observed and expected classication results can be compared, and then used to assess how well a given model works by getting an estimate of the classifiers ability to achieve a good generalisation i.e. that is given an unknown example predict its class label with high accuracy.
 In , algorithmic performance is estimated using stratified 80/20 partitioning for the training/testing subsets respectively, in